Published on

 export const supabase = createClient(supabaseUrl, supabaseAnonKey)

-We can use this client for authorization, fetching or mutating data from database etc.
+You can use this client for authorization, fetching, or mutating data from the database, etc.

-We will create a service called dummyService where we create crud functions using Supabase operations.
-And we can reference this service from other components to use it, so we don't make duplicate code in our project.
+We will create a service called dummyService where we implement CRUD functions using Supabase operations.
+We can reference this service from other components to avoid code duplication in our project.

 async function Create(id, name) {